 Let’s explore the concept of Performance Readiness® and start out with a quick, reflective exercise.
 Have you ever had somebody ask you the abbreviated question, “You ready?” and find yourself impulsively responding, “I was born ready!”
 I’m going to stick my neck out here and propose that many of us have reacted in the moment with words to that effect.

 But, with reality as our guide, we have to admit that response is patently untrue.
 People are not born ready to do too much of anything.
-As the proud grandfather of five pretty much perfect grandchildren, I feel qualified (on the basis of intense and repeated observation) to suggest the following is a comprehensive list of what we as human beings are born ready to do:

 One thing we can garner about our Performance Readiness® as we work our way through life is that it is relative!
-It is a function (almost exclusively) of the task that happens to be staring us in the face.
+It is a function of the task that happens to be staring us in the face.
 Beyond that, it becomes pretty obvious that Performance Readiness® has two, separate but frequently interdependent, dimensions:

 - Ability: demonstrated task-specific knowledge, experience and skill